KingOfMac/easykey/README.md

 *A secure replacement for environment variables on macOS*

-**EasyKey** is a macOS command-line tool and Python package that stores your secrets securely in the system keychain with biometric authentication.
+**EasyKey** is a comprehensive macOS solution that includes a beautiful native app, command-line tool, and Python package for storing your secrets securely in the system keychain with biometric authentication.
 Say goodbye to `.env` files, hardcoded credentials, and insecure environment variables.

 > *This projects codebase was mainly written by Cursor and is intended for personal use.
 Please evaluate carefully before using it.*